What is a Care Specialism?

 Day Care

-Some care homes offer a day care service to those who are still living at home but may need support with companionship to prevent them from becoming bored or lonely.
+Some care homes offer day care services to those who are still living at home but may need companionship to prevent them from becoming bored or lonely.

 Day care involves stimulating activities, companionship and care in a safe environment whilst enabling older people to maintain their treasured independence.